-Topics on the 2 qualifications include the following current issues in relation to Health and Social Care in Wales:
+Topics on the qualification include the following current issues in relation to Health and Social Care in Wales:

 • Principles of care and safe practice within outcome focused person-centred care

-• Factors affecting individuals’ growth and development across the lifespan and how this impacts on outcomes, care and support needs
+• Factors affecting individuals’ growth and development across the lifespan and how these impacts on outcomes, care and support needs

 • Promoting the rights of individuals across the lifespan.

 • Supporting individuals at risk to achieve their desired outcomes

 You will also develop academic skills throughout the course.